310mc/https-310mc.github.io-tl/source/_posts/feature_scout/lets_try_diy.md

 {% bubble Midori %}
 Erm, so do I just cut it off from here?

-Guh— It needs more force.
+Guh— It needs a lot of force.
 What now…?
 It’s kinda scary, but I won’t be able to cut it at all unless I put my strength into it.
 Alright, here goes…

 Push the saw down, and pull it back as hard as possible… Woah!?

-Whew, I managed to cut it… But I got surprised by the cut-off part falling to the ground.
+Whew, I managed to cut it off… But it happened so fast that it surprised me.

 Huh?
 The cut is slanted!? *Sigh,* this is so depressing…
 {% endbubble %}

+{% img /img/es/idolstory/challengediy/2.jpg %}

 {% bubble Tori %}
-What’re you doing here, Takamine?
+What’re you doing over there, Takamine?
 {% endbubble %}

 {% bubble Midori %}